-APPLICATIONS ARE NOW BEING TAKEN BY DUCHESNE CITY FOR A FULL TIME EMPLOYEE.
-MUST LIVE WITHIN THE CITY LIMITS OR WITHIN 5 MILES OF THE CITY LIMITS.
-MUST HAVE OR BE ABLE TO OBTAIN A CDL.
+APPLICATIONS ARE NOW BEING TAKEN BY DUCHESNE CITY FOR A PART TIME EMPLOYEE.
+MUST LIVE WITHIN 15 MILES OF THE CITY LIMITS.
 MUST BE WILLING TO PERFORM ANY WORK THAT IS REQUIRED TO MAINTAIN THE CITY.
-MUST BE ABLE TO PASS OR ALREADY HAVE A WATER AND SEWER CERTIFICATION

 “The City of Duchesne, Utah has established a Disadvantaged Business Enterprise (DBE) program in accordance with regulations of the U.S. Department of Transportation, 49 CFR Part 26.

 The City has established a project goal of 0.62% of the Federal financial assistance it will receive for improvements to the Duchesne Municipal Airport.
 The City estimates it will meet this goal entirely through race-conscious measures.

 The program and rationale used in developing the goal are available for review at: Duchesne City Office Building, 500 East Main, Duchesne, Utah 84021.
 The City and FAA Civil Rights Office will take comments on the program and rationale for 30 days following the date of this publication.
 Comments should be sent to the City at the address listed above and to: FAA Civil Rights Office, AWP-9, P.O.
 Box 92007, Los Angeles, CA 90009-2007.”